 Wedding Party Partying

 It’s called a wedding party for a reason – they are the people you want to have fun with!
 But try to save the heavier drinking for after photos and ceremony!
 Trying to get 12 tipsy bridesmaids and groomsmen to listen to instructions can add a lot of time to the itinerary.
-We are not fun haters, we love a lively wedding party – but just keep it in mind that will impact timing and even the outcome of the pictures.
+We are not fun haters, we love a lively wedding party – but just keep it in mind that will impact the timing and even the outcome of the pictures.

 The Ceremony – Outdoors

 Many venues know the best times of the day to hold the ceremony and have positioned the seating accordingly, however, this has not always been true.
-So make sure that you are thinking about where the sun will be and how that will not only affect you, but also the guests.
-Whether or not you have a first look is a big factor in setting the ceremony time because you also need to think about how much sunlight time you’ll need afterwards.
-With a first look, you can have a later ceremony because you’ll only have the family photos to do afterwards.
+So make sure that you are thinking about where the sun will be and how that will not only affect you but also the guests.
+Whether or not you have a first look is a big factor in setting the ceremony time because you also need to think about how much sunlight time you’ll need afterward.
+With a first look, you can have a later ceremony because you’ll only have the family photos to do afterward.
 But if you are planning to do all photos after, make sure that you have at least two hours of daylight left.
 Here are a few guidelines to keep in mind:

 – A good standard time for an outdoor ceremony is around 4-5 pm.

 – Avoid letting the sun get too low in the sky especially if the sun is behind you.
 You will be in shadows, and your guests will be blinded!